mohammadbutt/42_fillit/README.md

 ....
 ....
 ````
-- [ ] 8.
+- [X] 8.
+Store pieces correctly.
 How to store user pieces properly?
 Cannot use Buff_size of 20 because what if the user has a valid piece, but at the end there is extra space?
 Not true.
 Tested and it works.
 Pieces can be stored with a buff size of 20 and ft_strcmp will still be able to compare the pieces properly. `ft_strcmp` will know the difference between the following:

 ```
 ###.$